iwilare/dinaturality/README.md

-# Di- is for Directed: First-Order Directed Type Theory via Dinaturality

-This repository contains the Agda formalization for the POPL 2026 paper _"Di- is for Directed: First-Order Directed Type Theory via Dinaturality''_.
+## _Di- is for Directed: First-Order Directed Type Theory via Dinaturality_

 The formalization supports the claims made in the paper about the semantics using categories, (di)functors, dipresheaves, and dinatural transformations.
 We do not formalize the syntax/metatheory of the type theory.